OlgaLezhnina/dtreg_R/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dtreg is to …
+The goal of dtreg is to help the user interact with various data type registries (dtr).
+The user can load a dtr schema as an R object and create their own instance of this schema.
+This instance can be then written as a machine actionable JSON-LD file.

 ## Installation